ayushdiagarwal/mini-social/README.md

 - [x] Create a component for creating post
 - [ ] Add register page with validation and error display
 - [ ] Add login page with validation and error display
+- [ ] Refresh posts/comments when creating a post/comment
 - [x] Display comments under posts
 - [x] Create component for adding a comment
 - [ ] Implement feed page to display posts in a paginated manner (e.g., "Load More" or infinite scroll)